dynamicpdf-api/java-client-examples/README.md

 To obtain the resources for the project, login to [cloud.dynamicpdf.com](cloud.dynamicpdf.com) (assuming you have an account), and go to the **Resource Manager**.
 Use the `samples` folder to add the resources for the tutorials and examples from this project.

 - [Resource Manager Samples](https://cloud.dynamicpdf.com/docs/usersguide/environment-manager/environment-manager-sample-resources)

+## Tutorials

+The following table lists the available tutorials.

 | Tutorial Title                                     | Project/File/Class      | Tutorial Location                                            |
 | -------------------------------------------------- | ----------------------- | ------------------------------------------------------------ |